nikhilparla/cpp_nanodegree/README.md

 #### A* Search
  - Learning cpp by implementing the a* search algo
  - initial commit has the files with the structure of the code in place.
 No hueristic at this time.
+ - Manhattan distance for the hueristic function
+ - Added helper functions